enygma/expose/docs/index.rst

 ==================================

 Expose allows for two kinds of processing - real-time as the request comes in and delayed (queued).
 This can be controlled by setting the the ``queueRequests`` parameter on the ``run`` method in the ``Manager``.
 If it is set to true, Expose will take the request data and insert it into the data store.
+By default, queuing is disabled.

-You can define your own Queuing mechanism or let Expose use it's internal default - a local Mongo instance.
+If you choose to enable Queue support, you'll be required to define a Queue object to use.
+This can either be the included ``\Expose\Queue\Mongo`` or one of your own creation.
 See more about making a custom Queue object in the "Extending Expose - Custom Queue" section below.

 Real-time reporting will process the impact scores of the matching rules and report back the results.
 These results can be fetched with the ``getReports`` method (as shown above).
 You're then free to do with the results as you wish.